 18th Street Arts Center Executive Director Jan Williamson expresses how fulfilling it is to be working with the Sam Francis Foundation on this initiative:

 “This residency exchange is incredibly forward thinking and inspiring in its goals to cultivate artists as ambassadors, and facilitate cultural exchange around the world.
 It takes an artist foundation like Sam Francis Foundation to really understand the value of cultural exchange through artists - in bringing unity, building bigger world views, and creating deeper levels of understanding.”

-The first residency exchange will kick off in 2022 with a focus on Paris, and the artist selection process will be conducted through a series of nominations, with a panel of experts making the final decision.
-18th Street will be creating a close partnership with a compatible residency program in Paris to structure this exchange and provide a continuity of excellent support to the selected artist fellows.
+The first residency exchange will kick off in 2022 with a focus on Mexico City, and the artist selection process will be conducted through a series of nominations, with a panel of experts making the final decision.
+18th Street has created a close partnership with SOMA, in Mexico City, to structure this exchange and provide a continuity of excellent support to the selected artist fellows.

 18th Street Arts Center will also collaborate with the Sam Francis Foundation to research their deep archive of oral histories around Sam Francis and his network of artistic influence in Santa Monica to add to their Culture Mapping 90404 project (culturemapping90404.org), as well as create a series of oral history mini-documentaries unveiling new revelations about the art scene in Santa Monica and the larger region over the past 60 years.
 After a competitive process, Tiana Williams, a USC graduate student in Cinema and Media Studies who specializes in archives, oral histories, and documentary filmmaking, was selected as the Inaugural Sam Francis Media Fellow.